Home

 Upcoming Public Hearing on Proposed MDP Update

-Council will hold a public hearing on April 14, 2026 to gather feedback on proposed amendments to the Municipal Development Plan (MDP), with a specific focus on Section 10: Subdivision of Land.
+Council will hold a public hearing on April 14, 2026 (10:00 am in Council Chambers) to gather feedback on proposed amendments to the Municipal Development Plan (MDP), with a specific focus on Section 10: Subdivision of Land.
 Although the broader project to merge the Caroline and Clearwater County MDPs is still in progress, Council has identified several subdivision‑related changes they believe should take a more immediate priority.

-Bylaw 26/078, which received First Reading on February 24, 2026, proposes updates to subdivision policies, clearer direction for fragmented parcels, and revisions to several sections and figures to better reflect Council’s long‑term vision for land use in the new municipality.
+Bylaw 26/078, which received First Reading on February 24, 2026, proposes updates to subdivision policies by reducing individual residential subdivisions, reintroducing fragmented parcels with clearer guidelines, and revisions to several sections and figures to better reflect Council's long-terms vision for land use in the municipality.

 What's Changing

-A major element of the proposed update is the removal of the option for landowners to create more than one parcel from agricultural quarter sections.
+A major element of the proposed update is the removal of the option for landowners to create more than one residential parcel from agricultural quarter sections without an outline plan or Area Structure Plan (ASP).

 In recent years, public input on the MDP has shown a mix of views:

-• Others have expressed concern about increasing fragmentation of agricultural land and the long‑term impacts on rural character.
+• Others have expressed concern about increasing the division of agricultural land and the long‑term impacts on rural character.

 What This Means for Residents